-\\\Additionally, all students will participate in an Advisory class to follow third hour once a week.
+Additionally, all students will participate in an Advisory class to follow third hour daily.
+Monday, Tuesday, and Thursday, the focus of Advisory will be academic.
+On Wednesday, the focus will be a Social/Emotional Lesson, and on Friday the focus will be Advisory Alliance Competitions.
 Advisory will consist of a social responsibility and emotional responsibility well-being curriculum, and organization and planning curriculum.
-Each advisory class will be composed equally of high school grade level students and each student will have the same adviser and group throughout their high school career.
+Each Advisory class will be composed equally of high school grade level students and each student will have the same adviser and group throughout their high school career.
 A student will receive one quarter credit per semester and be graded on a pass fail basis.